elituf/gta-tools/README.md

 Download the latest release [here](https://github.com/elituf/gta-tools/releases/latest/download/gta-tools.exe) and place it somewhere convenient for you, such as Documents.
 You could then make a shortcut titled "GTA Tools", and pin it to taskbar or Start.

 **Option 2** — <ins>Build from source</ins>
-You will need the Rust toolchain, which can be obtained [here](https://rustup.rs).
-Follow the instructions of its installer.
-Once you have Rust installed, clone this repo and navigate to it.
+You will need Rust, which you can get [here](https://rustup.rs).
+Then, clone this repo and navigate to it.
 At this point, you should probably `git checkout x.x.x`, where `x.x.x` is the latest tag.
 You can then run `cargo build --release`.
 Once you do that, you can use the binary located at `.\target\release\gta-tools.exe` in the same way as **Option 1**.

+It is recommended to always use an up-to-date version of GTA Tools from [releases](https://github.com/elituf/gta-tools/releases).
+You can also easily access this repository by going to the <kbd>About</kbd> page of GTA Tools and clicking the GitHub button beside the version number.

 ## Guide

 Every feature of GTA Tools is Legacy/Enhanced-agnostic.
 Some functionality of GTA Tools requires administrator access.
 If necessary, GTA Tools can either be started as admin manually, or, the user can simply use the <kbd>Elevate</kbd> button to relaunch GTA Tools as admin.

-It is recommended to always use an up-to-date version of GTA Tools from [releases](https://github.com/elituf/gta-tools/releases).
-You can also easily access this repository by going to the <kbd>About</kbd> page of GTA Tools and clicking the GitHub button beside the version number.

 #### Game